titaniumSumit/Auto-netsh/README.md

-# Gmail-Phishing-
- A gmail phishing page
+# Auto netsh for windows-